jimmykarily/kamaji-demo/README.md

 > [!IMPORTANT]
 > This will embed the connection details too, which means the image will only be useful for one specific cluster.

+You can also use the released ISO from this repository's releases: https://github.com/jimmykarily/kamaji-demo/releases

 ## Create a Kamaji cluster

 There are 2 ways to get access to a kamaji instance.
 See the next 2 sections for each one.